robertjskelton/robertjskelton.github.io/_posts/2025-09-10-ferrari-360-ac-fix.markdown

 There are multiple potential spots for leaks on a Ferrari 360 A/C system.
 There is the compressor, which is accessible both under the car and front the access panel to the engine behind the seats.
 There is the drier filter and high and low pressure lines, which are behind a panel in the frunk.
 There are the fill ports, which are under an easier to access panel in the frunk.
 And there is the condenser, which is behind the front bumper.
 I narrowed it down to having leaks in the frunk and on the compressor, so luckily I did not have to remove the front bumper.

 My main leak was on the fitting to the compressor, which was installed about a year ago by a local shop.
 Removing the compressor was probably the most difficult and annoying job I've ever performed on any car.
-It involved reaching multiple 0-visibility allen screws with almost no room to work.
-It also involved removing the motor mounts in order to loosen a bolt.
+It involved reaching multiple 0-visibility 6mm hex screws with almost no room to work.
+You have to loosen the tensionor pulley and remove the belt.
+It also involved removing the motor mounts in order to get access to loosen a bolt.
 Yeah, you read that right.

 ![360 A/C](/images/ac/3.jpg)
 ![360 A/C](/images/ac/4.jpg)